And they argue with anyone.

 - God On Trial is a movie about a group of Jewish prisoners at a concentration camp, arguing whether or not God is to blame for their predicament.
 Arguing is all that happens in the movie.

-- In Monty Pythons Life Of Brian, the Judean resistance groups against the Romans can't agree on anything, and spend more time fighting each other than fighting the Romans.
+- In Monty Python's Life of Brian, the Judean resistance groups against the Romans can't agree on anything, and are the Trope Namer for We Are Struggling Together, fighting each other more than fighting the Romans.
 It's an accidental example, since it's a parody of the tendency of left-wing militant groups to fragment and factionalize, but it still counts.

 - Then there are the marketplace scenes.
 From peddlers who insist on haggling (even if you give them what they want) to people who like to find logical holes in every sermon.